tom-clik/markdown/README.md

 ## Background

-Project containers a Java class (Flexmark.jar) and a CF component (flexmark.cfc) to aid working with [Flexmark](https://github.com/vsch/flexmark-java)
+Simpler helper component to make working with Flexmark easy.

-The Java class takes a string of options and creates a Flexmark parser with the necessary extensions.

-The CF component providers some eaily accessible methods and an array of additional functionality for producing documents.
-It isn't necessary if all you want to do is parase markdown, you can just use the Java Class.

 ## Installation

 ### 1. Flexmark JAR

-Ensure Flexmark.jar is in your server's Java classpath.
+Ensure Flexmark the flexmark jar is in your server's Java classpath.
 You may want to install Jsoup at the same time (see following)

-If all you want to do is parse Markdown, you can do it with just this component.

-Test your installation with `markdown = createObject( "java", "Flexmark" ).init();`

 ### 2. JSoup JAR